ngxs/store/docs/advanced/optimizing-selectors.md

 }
 ```

-This selector leverages the constant time look up of [Set.has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has).
-Although the selector has to create a `Set`, _this only is calculated when state changes_.
-So when the list re-renders, every row will utilize the same memoized selector that has constant time look-up.
+The above selector implementation creates a [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
+The lazy selector returned by `isDataSelected` _is a closure with access to the `selectedIds` variable created in the parent function_.
+The lazy selector uses [Set.has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set/has) which has `O(1)` time complexity.

+Now when the list re-renders, because the lazy selector has `O(1)` time complexity, this template renders with `O(n)` time complexity.
 This optimizes performance by a magnitude of `n`.
-The template now renders in `O(n)` time complexity.